-The Department of Mechanical Engineering offers several options for students wishing to pursue a Master of Science in Engineering degree.
-It also offers graduate certificates.
+The UMass Lowell Department of Mechanical Engineering offers several options for students wishing to pursue a Master of Science in Engineering degree or graduate certificates.

-For the latest course information please visit the UMass Lowell online Graduate Academic Catalog.
+For the latest course information please visit the UMass Lowell Graduate Academic Catalog.

 This program offers a thesis option and a non-thesis option.
 The M.S. degree requires a minimum of 30 credit hours of acceptable graduate work, including nine credit hours of research for the thesis option or nine credit hours in an acceptable minor for the non-thesis option.